rust-lang/rfcs/text/0000-generalized-type-ascription.md

 ```

 This also gives the compiler an opportunity to tell you what the types are
 if it so happens that you need this help.
+Providing the user with this
+type information is not mandatory and is instead up to the implementation
+of the compiler.

 However, in some cases, you can determine the type from the pattern alone.
 Therefore, when the type is fully determined you may omit the type ascription.